urbit/urbit/README.md

 *Nixcrpkgs* is a collection of tools for cross-compiling statically-linked, standalone software applications.
 With Nixcrpkgs, you can specify what platforms you want to target, what libraries and build tools you depend on, and the commands that build your software.
-When you build your software, nixcrpkgs will automatically take care of building everything you need, including cross-compilers and libraries.
+When you build your software, Nixcrpkgs will automatically take care of building everything you need, including cross-compilers and libraries.